pritam-ago/100days_of_love/README.md

         Key takeaways -
             Brainstorming a project idea with which I'll be learning MERN stack Estimated project deadline is about 30-40 days i.e by the end of January or February 1st week

+30 December -
+    Figured out what project to start with and it's a donation platform where people can raise causes and donate for causes others create.
+It's structure and schemas are under planning and as the first and most important step, revised the commands of git.

+        Key takeaways -
+            Learnt git commands
+            Started a project, a donation platform
+            Created basic folder structures and database connection, and also basic routes setup using express and node